enkidevs/curriculum/Python/Decorators/decorators-syntax.md

   return "Hello, {0}!".format(name)
 print(say_hello("Mike"))
 ```
-Both notations are equivalent to:
+Both approaches will result in:
 ```HTML
 <div><h2>Hello, Mike!</h2></div>
 ```
 ### Passing arguments

 In our case, all the decorators do is wrap a string in tags.
 This example is simple and straightforward and this might not always be the case.
-As the outcome is similiar for both our decorators (*div* and *h2*), we can take advantage of another feature: passing arguments to the decorator function through `@` notation.
+As the outcome is similar for both our decorators (*div* and *h2*), we can take advantage of another feature: passing arguments to the decorator function through `@` notation.

 However, this syntax requires an additional enclosing function, as the **decorator** itself should only receive the function to be decorated as its sole parameter:
 ```python